Antoinette Jadaone

-Antoinette Hilario Jadaone (born April 3, 1984), popularly known as Tonet Jadaone, is a Filipino filmmaker and podcast host.
-She is best known for directing That Thing Called Tadhana (2014), Love You to the Stars and Back (2017), Never Not Love You (2018), Alone/Together (2019), and Fan Girl (2020).
-She was a resident director of ABS-CBN Entertainment and Star Cinema.
+Antoinette Hilario Jadaone (/tl/;born April 3, 1984), sometimes credited as Tonet Jadaone, is a Filipino filmmaker and podcast host.
+She is best known for directing That Thing Called Tadhana (2014), Love You to the Stars and Back (2017), Never Not Love You (2018), Alone/Together (2019), Fan Girl (2020), and Sunshine (2024).
+Jadaone was also a resident director for ABS-CBN Entertainment and Star Cinema.

-Aside from directing and producing films, she is also the co-host of the podcast show Ang Walang Kwentang Podcast alongside fellow director JP Habac.
+Aside from directing and producing films, she is the co-host of the podcast Ang Walang Kwentang Podcast alongside fellow director JP Habac.

+Directing style

+Jadaone is known for her focus on contemporary romance and socially aware storytelling.
+Her films have consistently centered women who are portrayed as complex, relatable, and multidimensional characters.

+Her influences include filmmakers Ishmael Bernal and Joyce Bernal, whom she admired for their ability to infuse social relevance within romantic-comedy themes Jadaone has also credited Joyce Bernal and Irene Villamor as her mentors.
+Early in her career, she worked on their teams, primarily as a script continuity supervisor, where she credited them for shaping her work ethic as a director.